OMIndependent/quswan/src/liveblogs/tob/tob63.md

 Velvet asks why not skip the ceremony.

-<strong>Velvet:</strong> "Having the courage to say no to something you don't feel is right—isn't that the true mark of an adult?"
+**Velvet:** "Having the courage to say no to something you don't feel is right—isn't that the true mark of an adult?"

 What does it mean to "be an adult" at this point?